tonymugen/isoSeqQC/README.md

     n_local_reversed_strand       -- number of secondary alignments that are on the opposite strand but still in vicinity of the primary. alignment_quality_string      -- a string of alignment match fractions for each exon, by position on the reference regardless of transcipt arrangement or strand. best_alignment_quality_string -- the same, but taking into account secondary alignments.

+# Funding

+This project is funded in part by an NIH NIGMS MIRA R35 GM133376 grant to Rebekah L. Rogers.